AlexRogalskiy/db-scheduler/README.md

 ### Proper shutdown of the scheduler

-To avoid unnecessary [dead exexutions](#dead-executions), it is important to shutdown the scheduler properly, i.e. calling the `shutdown` method.
+To avoid unnecessary [dead executions](#dead-executions), it is important to shutdown the scheduler properly, i.e. calling the `shutdown` method.

 ```java